Substances of Human Origin (SoHO)

 EU Commission Working Document on Proposal To Amend Directives 2001/18/EC and 2010/53/EU on Genetically Modified Microorganisms and Organ Processing

-The European Commission has detailed proposed authorization pathways for organ processing and genetically modified microorganisms under the forthcoming Biotech Act.
-The shift toward a centralized EU list of authorized technologies signals a move to streamline market access and reduce administrative barriers for medical and biotech operators.
+The European Commission has detailed new streamlined authorization pathways for organ processing and genetically modified microorganisms under the forthcoming Biotech Act.
+The shift toward a centralized EU registry of authorized technologies will accelerate market access for biotech innovations and reduce administrative barriers for medical operators.

 data.consilium.europa.euEuropean UnionEuropean Union